JunYoungJo/libtooling-helper/README.md

   return Tool.run(newFrontendActionFactory<clang::SyntaxOnlyAction>().get());
 }
 ```
-The code in the part marked as error has remained in error since last year when I first checked it (version 18).
+The code in the part marked as error has remained in error since last year when I first checked it.

 The workaround I found is to use the code as below:
 ```c++
 auto OptionsParser = CommonOptionsParser::create(argc, argv, MyToolCategory);
 ```
-As you can see from the examples above, there aren't many good examples using libtooling.
+As you can see from the example above, examples using libtooling are hard to find.

 Moreover, if you want to use libtooling in a non-Ubuntu environment, you have to build llvm yourself, which is even more difficult and terrible.
 (Contents about llvm build will be added later)